kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

 This is the interval to check each trigger on.
 By default KEDA will check each trigger source on every ScaledObject every 30 seconds.

-**Example:** in a queue scenario, KEDA will check the queueLength every `pollingInterval`, and scale the deployment up or down accordingly.
+**Example:** in a queue scenario, KEDA will check the queueLength every `pollingInterval`, and scale the resource up or down accordingly.

 ---